ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 ![email](images/mxplan-starter-legacy-step3.png){.thumbnail}

-#### Use your email addresses
+#### Using your email addresses

 Once you have created your email addresses, you can start using them straight away.
-There are two ways you can do this: use the RoundCube webmail interface, or use the software of your choice.
+There are two ways you can do this: using the RoundCube webmail interface, or using the software of your choice.

-##### **1. Use RoundCube webmail**
+##### **1. Using RoundCube webmail**

 Go to the [Webmail login](https://www.ovh.co.uk/mail/) page, then enter the email address and password.
 Then click the `Login`{.action} button.